rlridenour/jekyll-blog/_posts/2016-09-22-the-ballad-of-mitch-randall.md

 Everything was good, until...

-In one day, walked Bryan Partridge.
+In one day, walked Bryan Partridge,
-With a smile on his face,
+With a smile on his face.
 The bow tie that we saw, was completely without flaw.
 And the challenge had been thrown down, Lord, Lord.
 The challenge had been thrown down.

 Yes, my friends, it was the beginning of the end.
 The old ways were dying,
-Passing away before a new generation.
+passing away before a new generation.
 The age of the clip-on had come.

 And Mitch Randall said to Bryan Partridge,
-I don't care if my tie is a wreck,
+I don't care if my tie is a wreck.
 Before I put that clip-on on my shirt,
 I'll die with a bow tie round my neck, Lord, Lord.
 I'll die with a bow tie round my neck.

-They decided to have a contest
+They decided to have a contest.
 Whoever could put on the most ties in an hour
-Would be the NorthHaven champion.
+would be the NorthHaven champion.
-It was old-school vs. the young upstart
+It was old-school vs. the young upstart.

 And so, Mitch Randall, he started tying.
 His fingers went round and round.
 But he couldn't make it last,
-Cause the clip-on was so fast.
+cause the clip-on was so fast.
 It left poor Mitch on the ground, Lord, Lord.
 It left poor Mitch on the ground.

 He couldn't keep up the pace
-With those small, delicate ties
+With those small, delicate ties.
-He needed something bigger, easier to grasp
+He needed something bigger, easier to grasp.
-So, he reached for the secret weapon
+So, he reached for the secret weapon,
 The Barnum and Bailey special.

 But when he wrapped that clown tie around his neck,